 To support all groups of learners in maximising their reading potential.

-At Arundale Primary School we follow the RWInc scheme to teach Reading and Phonics, supplemented with additional reading materials.
+At Arundale Primary School we follow the RWInc scheme to teach Reading and Phonics.
 Our approach is systematic, consistent and rigorous in order that all children become readers as quickly as possible.

 Phonic sessions take place daily, as a RWInc session and as part of the English curriculum, alongside the Support for Spelling programme until no longer needed by all children.
-Some children will require additional phonic sessions or other reading support through intervention programmes such as Reading Recovery, Better Reading Programme or Reception Literacy Project.
-These are monitored through our additional needs system.
+Some children will require additional phonic sessions or other reading support through 1:1 or group interventions.

 The children progress through a wide range of carefully levelled books from a variety of Publishers.